Call to order: 01352 757777

 • Clipped oats: Oats are often clipped alongside bruising.
 The ends of the grain are trimmed to give a neater final product.

 • Crushed oats: This is a rougher process, which involves breaking both the husk and the kernel of the oat.
-This makes them slightly more digestible, but they suffer from short shelf life.
+This makes them slightly more digestible, but they suffer from a short shelf life.

 • Naked oats: These are grown to have loose husks that are shed when harvested.
 This lowers the fibre content and increases digestibility.
 In addition, they have a third more digestible energy and protein than a standard oat, plus they are high in oil.
-Our naked oats are slightly steamed and then rolled to be like porridge oats.

-The Nutritional Value of Oats for Horses
+The Nutritional Value and Digestible Energy of Oats for Horses

-Oats provide concentrated high energy, high phosphorous food for horses.
+Oats provide concentrated high-energy, high-phosphorous food for horses.
 Where phosphorus levels are low in grass or hay horses are eating then the addition of oats to the bucket feed will enable phosphorous levels to be raised in the daily diet.
 This is particularly important in the diets of both young horses and breeding mares, both of which require high levels of phosphorous to facilitate healthy bone development in the foetus, foal and young horse.
-To improve upon the nutritional qualities of traditional oats, plant breeders created varieties of hull-less or naked oats.
-Despite their name, hulls do shroud the kernel while the plant is maturing, but they are paper-thin and loosely attached, so they readily separate from the remainder of the kernel during harvesting.

 In essence, hull-less oats are self-milling.
 Hull-less oats and dehulled oats are not the same.
 The hulls of dehulled oats are mechanically removed from the kernel, and this process may leave the kernel damaged and unpalatable.
 Some varieties of naked oats have been found to have increased levels of other nutrients, most notably protein, fat, and phosphorus.

-Traditional oats contain approximately 9-12% protein, while naked, hull-less oats usually check-in at 15-20% protein.
+Traditional oats contain approximately 9-12% protein, while naked, hull-less oats usually check in at 15-20% protein.
 Differences in the amino acid profiles of each also exist.
 Naked oats are believed to contain 62% more lysine (0.65% in naked oats and 0.40% in conventional oats) and nearly double the amount of methionine found in conventional oats (0.40% in naked oats and 0.20% in conventional oats).

 This is good news for horse owners caring for young growing horses.
 Lysine and methionine are critical amino acids for proper muscle development and maintenance.
 A deficiency in either may lead to slow growth or lacklustre performance.

 • Naked varieties possess 9-12% fat, considerably more than the approximate 5% found in hulled oats.
-The additional calories in hull-less oats come from natural oil stores in the kernels.
+The additional calories in hull-less oats come from natural oil stored in the kernels.
 Because the calories are derived from fat and not starch, hull-less oats are less likely to induce digestive disturbances in performance horses.
 This nutrient density also translates into savings for horse owners because they can ultimately feed fewer oats while fulfilling basic nutritional needs.

 • Naked oats typically have more phosphorus than hulled oats.
-These varieties may contain nearly 30% more phosphorus, which would make them a wise complement to diets composed largely of high-calcium legume forages such as alfalfa or high calcium hays and grasses.
+These varieties may contain nearly 30% more phosphorus, which would make them a wise complement to diets composed largely of high-calcium legume forages such as alfalfa or high-calcium hays and grasses.

 Cereals are fed to elevate the energy content of a diet in instances where a forage-based diet of hay and grass cannot meet calorie demands brought about by work, growth, or reproduction.
 This is just simply a situation where the horse cannot consume enough hay and grass due to the bulk needed to provide the number of calories needed to provide the energy and weight maintenance.
 An additional point is that while whole oats do contain significant fibre, it is not the sort easily digested by the horse.